top of page

 • How will changes be tracked?

-Set up a process to make sure the changes are captured and reported timely.
+Implement a company policy and set up a process to make sure the changes are captured and reported timely.

 Forever